elenderg/PAL-1000/instruções de compilação.md

 Okay, you know the drill.

-101. In the gray, open the Son of CAL's compiler, move our temporary abort line down a notch, and uncomment the "resolve the types" step:
+101. In the gray, open the Son of CAL's compiler, move our temporary abort line down a notch, and uncomment the "_resolve the types_" step:

 `To compile a directory:`